Top 5 Benefits Of Green Coffee Beans You Didn’t Know

 Overweight is one common problem arising due to lack of proper care.
 While the fitness world is coming up with new weight management strategies, green coffee beans are trending.
 The 2 main ways by which green coffee beans promote weight loss is by inhibiting fat absorption and activation of fat metabolism.
 Research indicates that chlorogenic acid inhibits the alpha-glucosidase enzyme responsible for breaking down carbs.
 It reduces the uptake of carbs during digestion and prevents the absorption of fats while increasing their breakdown.
 Chlorogenic acid increases glucagon-like peptide (GLP-1), a hormone that decreases blood insulin levels and causes reduced appetite.

-REGULATES BLOOD SUGAR LEVELS
+GREEN COFFEE BEANS REGULATE BLOOD SUGAR LEVELS

 Healthy fasting blood sugar levels should range between 72-108mg/DL.
 Higher than this level indicates oxidative stress and damage to the body’s cells and tissue.
 Regulating blood sugar levels is not only important for healthy aging, but is critical for maintaining a healthy weight.
 The raw, unroasted green coffee bean is an excellent superfood to regulate sugar levels.
 By inhibiting the hormone glucosidase, the carbohydrate digesting enzyme, chlorogenic acid decreases sugar absorption, minimizes blood-sugar spikes and may lead to improved insulin sensitivity.
 Prevents absorption of fat while increasing their breakdown.